 He’s showcased versatility throughout his college football career, tasked with multiple alignments and responsibilities in the Eagles’ offense.
 There’s a misconception that he operates purely out of the slot, but Flowers has taken snaps outside and from the backfield while also being used in motion to devastating effect.

-From a pure catching perspective, Flowers has elevated his game this season.
-The Boston College receiver has impressive ball skills, based on a foundation of excellent ball tracking and completed with the ability to utilize strong hands at the catch point.
+From a pure catching perspective, Flowers elevated his game during his final season at Boston College.
+He has impressive ball skills, based on a foundation of excellent ball tracking and completed with the ability to utilize strong hands at the catch point.
 His diminutive frame hasn’t been a barrier to reeling in contested catches against some of the best DBs in the nation.

 Flowers’ Areas of Improvement